smartdevicelink/sdl_evolution/proposals/NNNN-sharing-wifi-ssid-and-password.md

 ```
 ### Sample Code for WiFi Connection in iOS

-Below code can be used to connect to Wi-Fi Access point if SSID and password are known.
+Below code can be used to connect to WiFi Access point if SSID and password are known.

 ```
     NEHotspotConfiguration * config = [[NEHotspotConfiguration alloc] initWithSSID:ssid passphrase:password isWEP:NO];